MikeUchmanowicz/portfolio/README.md

 - [Contacts API / Full Stack CRUD Webapp](https://github.com/MikeUchmanowicz/ContactsAPI) - *JS Express, JS Angular*

   Created a Contacts API back end using express which allows for the creating, reading, updating, and deleting of contacts and notes associated with them.
 Contacts and notes are stored in a MySQL database.
 A front end using angular was then added to the application which provides users with a seamless UI.

-- [Contacts API / Full Stack CRUD Webapp](https://github.com/MikeUchmanowicz/ContactsAPIReact)- *JS Express, JS React*

-  Created a Contacts API back end using express which allows for the creating, reading, updating, and deleting of contacts and notes associated with them.
-Contacts and notes are stored in a MySQL database.
-A front end using react was then added to the application which provides users with a seamless UI.

 - [Springboot Cloud "Lift n' Shift w DevOps"](https://github.com/MikeUchmanowicz/SpringBootLiftNShiftDevOps) - *Springboot stack, AWS, Google Cloud, Azure, Heroku*